|

 1985 publication takes the family back several

-generation in Ireland.
+generations in Ireland.

 Pictured are Ervin Leonidas and Lena Belle

-Getty, Mildred's grandparents.
+Getty, Mildred's maternal grandparents.

 |